Navid200/xDrip/docs/Nightscout/NS_setup.md

 **QR code**
 You can scan a QR code to automatically set up xDrip to upload to Nightscout.
 To do that, go to the xDrip setup submenu.
 Select "QR code to make xDrip master" on the submenu.
-Then, scan the QR code that appears with xDrip autoconfigure.
+Then, scan the QR code that appears with xDrip autoconfigure (in xDrip, under Settings &#8722;> Auto configure).
 <video width="400" controlsList="nodownload" src="./video/xDrip_Setup.mp4" controls>
 </video>
 <br/>